8 Common Types of Flowers for Your Wedding

 One of the most beautiful parts of the wedding is the flowers.
 They add color, texture, and fragrance to your big day!
 Although you may know the names of a few blooms, there are several common types of flowers to use.
 You may find a new favorite in our list of eight.

 If you aren’t a florist, chances are the very thought of putting together a bouquet will stress you out.
 While a good florist can help you make decisions, it’s good to know what flowers you like.
-You also need to determine what colors you want.
+You also need to decide on the colors you want.
 To help make things easier, we’ve got the skinny on the most common types of flowers for your wedding.

 Common Types of Flowers for Weddings